28.18: Signal Transduction - Taste (Gustation)

 Sucrose is shown in spacefill bound about halfway down the T1R3 receptor.

-Now let's compare this docked structure to Figure \(\PageIndex{x}\) below which shows an interactive iCn3D model of Taste receptor type 1 member 3 (TAS1R3, also abbreviated T1R3) AlphaFold model (uniprot Q7RTX0 ) docked with protein called brazzein (recommended name Defensin-like protein) from Pentadiplandra brazzeana.
+Now let's compare this docked structure to Figure \(\PageIndex{x}\) below, which shows an interactive iCn3D model of Taste receptor type 1 member 3 (TAS1R3, also abbreviated T1R3) AlphaFold model (uniprot Q7RTX0 ) docked with protein called brazzein (recommended name Defensin-like protein) from Pentadiplandra brazzeana.
 Abramson, J et al. Accurate structure prediction of biomolecular interactions with AlphaFold 3.
 Nature (2024).

-Brazzein (54 amino acids, molecular weight 6500) is shown bound in the same region as the spacefill model of sucrose in the first iCn3D model.
-The protein is digested in the gut so it theoretically has no negative metabolic consequences compared to sucrose and non-protein artificial sweeteners.
+Brazzein (54 amino acids, molecular weight 6500) is bound in the same region as the spacefill model of sucrose in the first iCn3D model.
+The protein is digested in the gut, so it theoretically has no negative metabolic consequences compared to sucrose and non-protein artificial sweeteners.
 This protein is 2000x sweeter than sugar and is used in some commercial products.
-The PDB file was obtained using AlphaFold Server (beta) to dock the two proteins after inputting their amino acid sequences (an extraordinary feat possible since 2023 but now easily down online for free!).
+The PDB file was obtained using AlphaFold Server (beta) to dock the two proteins after inputting their amino acid sequences (an extraordinary feat possible since 2023 but now easily available online for free!).

 For an interactive iCn3D model of this rendering: